The point of sale (POS) terminal is a medium for the cardholder and the merchant to complete a transaction successfully.

 Here is all you need to know about POS:

-Businesses are increasingly adopting POS systems, and one of the most obvious and compelling reasons is that a POS system does away with the need for price tags.
+Businesses are increasingly adopting POS(Point of sale) systems, and one of the most obvious and compelling reasons is that a POS(Point of sale) system does away with the need for price tags.

 Selling prices are linked to the product code of an item when adding stock, so the cashier merely needs to scan this code to process a sale.